Want to know how your favorite coffee shops make kickass coffee every single time?

 |Maximum Weight||2kg (4.4lbs)|

 It’s a step up from the Ozeri in terms of precision.
-The Hario measures to the nearest 0.1g which means you will be able to measure almost exactly how much coffee you use rather than being up to half a gram out.
+The Hario measures to the nearest 0.1g.
+You can see exactly how much coffee you use rather than being up to half a gram out.

 The scale becomes a little less precise as you move over 200g (down to nearest 0.5g) and over 500g (nearest 1g.)

 The measurement speed is decent but not fast.
-You can expect to have to wait a second or three after adding coffee or water for the scale to register.
+You can expect to have to wait a second or so after adding coffee or water for the scale to register.

-You must bear in mind that the Hario only measures in grams.
+The Hario does only measures in grams.
+This is standard in the coffee world but not so standard here in the States.
 I would recommend that you use grams for measuring coffee as 1 gram = 1 millilitre.
-This means it’s simple to measure out a 1:16 ratio or however you like it.
-But if you absolutely have to use pounds and ounce then this isn’t for you.
+Makes it super simple.
+It’s a cinch to measure out a 1:16 ratio because 10g of coffee needs 160g of water, for example.
+If you absolutely have to use ounces then this scale isn’t for you.

 It’s powered by AAA batteries so they’ll be easy to replace and this one works nicely as an espresso scale, too.